nikalon/Lujo/README.md

 # Lujo
 Interpreted programming language based on a subset of Lox.

-This language was implemented in Zig and is based on the first half of [Crafting Interpreters](https://craftinginterpreters.com/) book.
+This language was implemented in Zig and is based on the book [Crafting Interpreters](https://craftinginterpreters.com/).

-## Building
+# Building
 To build this project do the following steps in order:

 1. Install [Zig compiler](https://ziglang.org/).
 This code was made specifically for version `0.11.0`, so it may not work in newer versions.